Skip to Content

 You used a 0% introductory annual percentage rate (APR) offer to finance a big purchase or move expensive credit card debt with a balance transfer.
 Now your 0% APR offer is ending soon, and you're wondering what happens after it ends and you still haven't finished paying off all of your balance.

-How a 0% Introductory APR Period Works
+How Does A 0% Introductory APR Period Work?

 Before we get into creating your strategic plan, it's helpful to review how a 0% introductory APR period works.
 Here are the basics: